 4. How Much Does Translating a Transcription Cost?

-That puts 20 minutes of continuous audio at approximately USD $500.
+That WOULD put 20 minutes of continuous audio at approximately USD $500.

-1) Upon first receiving the files, for transcription costs only
+1) Upon first receiving the files, we give you an estimate for transcription costs only

-2) After our initial machine transcription (usually ready within the hour) for translation costs only
+2) After our initial machine transcription (usually ready within the hour) we give you an estimate for translation costs only

 This way you will receive a more accurate translation estimate, and you can then decide if it best suits your budget and your needs to proceed with human translation or human + machine translation hybrid translation.